 Between the years 1000 and 1300 the availability of food in Christendom allowed its population to grow 2.5 times.
 Paris, Milan, Florence and Venice had become cities with more than 80,000 inhabitants.
 London, Cologne and Barcelona had more than 40,000.
 Rome, Naples, Vienna, Prague and Lisbon had more than 20,000, and Dublin had more than 10,000.
 But a decline in Europe's economy was on its way, and it would be followed by the worst of plagues.

 Farm expansion in Western Europe had come to an end by the year 1300.
 Marginally productive lands had been abandoned.
 Pastures, heaths and meadows had been converted to farming, and cattle raising had declined, reducing the amount of protein in diets and reducing manure for fertilizer, contributing to a decline in crop yields.
 This coincided with a climate change caused by the advance of polar and alpine glaciers, bringing longer winters, wetter weather and what is called a "Little Ice Age" – which was to last for the next 400 years.
 The growing season shortened, and a major food source from the sea – herring – began to disappear.

 Viking settlements in Greenland disappeared.
 Grain production failed in Iceland and diminished in Scandinavia.
-Rains In the year 1315 were incessant, and people talked of the return of the flood described in Genesis.
+Rains In the year 1315 were incessant, and people talked about the return of the flood described in Genesis.
 Crops were ruined.
 With food shortages came a rise in food prices.
 Between the years 1315 to 1317, famines developed in the poorer areas of Christendom.
 Hunger produced cannibalism.
 It is said that in Poland and Silesia the bodies of hanged criminals were taken down from the gallows as food for the poor.